This website is intended for US Healthcare Professionals only.

-• The study was designed as a nonrandomized, multistage, open-label, multicenter evaluation of ELZONRIS as monotherapy in patients with BPDCN, regardless of whether they had received previous treatment1,2
+• The study was designed as a nonrandomized, multistage, open-label, multicenter evaluation of ELZONRIS as monotherapy in patients with BPDCN, regardless of whether they had received previous treatment1,3

-• FDA approval of ELZONRIS was based on the efficacy and safety observed in 13 treatment-naive patients in the pivotal cohort and 15 previously treated patients from other cohorts3,4
+• FDA approval of ELZONRIS was based on the efficacy and safety observed in 13 treatment-naive patients in the pivotal cohort and 15 previously treated patients from other cohorts6

-• The long-term analysis included all 44 patients from the initial analysis, as well as 40 others enrolled in the continued access cohort1,3,5
+• The long-term analysis included all 44 patients from the initial analysis, as well as 40 others enrolled in the continued access cohort1,4,5

-• Patients with CR/CRc received ELZONRIS until disease progression, unacceptable toxicity, or allogeneic (allo)/autologous (auto) SCT2,4
+• Patients with CR/CRc received ELZONRIS until disease progression, unacceptable toxicity, or allogeneic or autologous SCT3,6

-*Complete response (CR) criteria: normalization of blast percentage (≤5%) in the bone marrow; normalization of neutrophil count (≥1000/μL) and platelet count (≥100,000/μL) in the peripheral blood; absence of leukemic blasts in the peripheral blood; 100% clearance of all skin lesions from baseline; no new lesions in patients without lesions at baseline; regression of nodal masses to normal size on CT; no palpable nodules on the spleen or liver.2
+*CR criteria: normalization of blast percentage (≤5%) in the bone marrow; normalization of neutrophil count (≥1000/μL) and platelet count (≥100,000/μL) in the peripheral blood; absence of leukemic blasts in the peripheral blood; 100% clearance of all skin lesions from baseline; no new lesions in patients without lesions at baseline; regression of nodal masses to normal size on CT; no palpable nodules on the spleen or liver.3

-Clinical complete response with minimal residual skin abnormality (CRc) criteria: marked clearance of all skin lesions from baseline; residual hyperpigmentation or abnormality with BPDCN identified on biopsy (or no biopsy performed).2
+Criteria for CRc (CR with minimal residual skin abnormality): marked clearance of all skin lesions from baseline; residual hyperpigmentation or abnormality with BPDCN identified on biopsy (or no biopsy performed).3

-Dosing period may be extended for dose delays up to day 10 of the cycle.4
+Dosing period may be extended for dose delays up to day 10 of the cycle.6

 Baseline patient characteristics (initial analysis)